Will Holder (rugby union)

 William Holder (born 19 March 1991) is an American rugby player who played for the San Diego Legion in Major League Rugby (MLR) and for the United States national rugby union team 15s and sevens side as a fly half.

 Holder won a bronze medal at the 2015 Pan American Games.

 Personal life

-He graduated from the United States Military Academy and serves as first lieutenant with the United States Army.
+He graduated from the United States Military Academy and served as first lieutenant with the United States Army.
 He took up rugby in the third grade inspired by his father.